syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Appointment.md

 ![](Appointment_images/Appointment_img27.png)

-_Figure_ _73_: schedule with appointment while dragging in the cell.
+schedule with appointment while dragging in the cell.
+{:.caption}

 * The following screenshot displays the appointment with the subject “Daily Planet” in the timeline 1.00 AM – 2.00 AM (02 May, 2014) is dropped to the new location to the date 29th April, 2014 in the timeline between 3.00 AM – 4.00 AM.